Do not hesitate to contact us. Our travel advisors will be glad to answer any questions you may have.

 Today’s Ride: 15 miles with 700 feet of climbing

-On your second day, follow easy routes through the Norman countryside on your way to Bayeux.
+On your second day, follow routes through the Norman countryside on your way to Bayeux.
 Once in town, stroll through medieval Bayeux, famous for its 11th century tapestry and cathedral.
 Before lunch, discover the 230 feet Bayeux tapestry and learn about the Norman conquest of England as well as the Battle of Hastings.
 In the afternoon, ride back to your hotel for some downtime by the pool.
 For dinner, transfer to Port-en-Bessin-Huppain, a fisherman town on the seafront.

 Today’s Ride: 29 miles with 900 feet of climbing